 EastEnders has a rich history of tackling social issues.
 The show does not advocate racism or intolerance in any way; in fact it seeks to challenge these negative views.

-views by her father, Masood.
+her views by her father, Masood.
 Drama often requires an oppositional voice or view-point in order for another character/s to express their feelings, and challenge a particular sentiment or standpoint.
-This is the case in the episode which will air on 15
+This is the case in the episode which will

 The most recent fun was on Monday night's show when housemates were given the task of producing certificate 18 footage .